Get $100 off the AD-Detect Test for Alzheimer's Disease Risk through October 1st. View terms >

 What

-This test panel measures the levels of vitamin B1 (thiamine), vitamin B7 (biotin), vitamin D, vitamin E, calcium, chromium, folate, iodine, iron, magnesium, and molybdenum in your blood.
+This test panel measures the levels of vitamin B1 (thiamine), vitamin B7 (biotin), vitamin D, vitamin E, calcium, chromium, vitamin B9 (folate), iodine, iron, magnesium, and molybdenum in your blood.

 Who

-This test panel is for anyone who follows or is considering a high-protein diet, is experiencing symptoms of a nutritional deficiency, or is concerned about not getting enough vitamin B1, vitamin B7, vitamin D, vitamin E, calcium, chromium, folate, iodine, iron, magnesium, and molybdenum.
+This test panel is for anyone who follows or is considering a high-protein diet, is experiencing symptoms of a nutritional deficiency, or is concerned about not getting enough vitamin B1, vitamin B7, vitamin D, vitamin E, calcium, chromium, vitamin B9 (folate), iodine, iron, magnesium, and molybdenum.

 How